20170505a/bioinformation_tool_zjl/README.md

 # bioinformation_tool_zjl
-Commonly use codes of R or Python for biology information analysis.
+Commonly use codes of R or Python scripts for biology information analysis.

+## Heatmap

+##Volcano

+## Gene label translation